Gohla/pie/tutorial/src/2_top_down/index.md

 {{#include 0_require_file/c_fs.rs}}
 ```

+The `metadata` function gets the filesystem metadata given a path, and `open_if_file` opens the file for given path.
+The reason for these functions is that the standard library function `std::fs::metadata` treats non-existent files as an error, whereas we don't want to treat it as an error and just return `None`.
+Furthermore, `open_if_file` works around an issue where opening a directory on Windows (and possibly other operating systems) is an error, where we want to treat it as `None` again.
-The comments explain the behaviour.
+The documentation comments explain the exact behaviour.

-We will write some tests to confirm the behaviour, but for that we need a utility to create temporary files and directories.
+We will write some tests to confirm the behaviour, but for that we need utilities to create temporary files and directories.
+Furthermore, we will be writing more unit tests, integration tests, and even benchmarks in this tutorial, so we will set up these utilities in such a way that they are reachable by all these use cases.
+The only way to do that in Rust right now, is to create a separate crate and have the `pie` crate depend on it.

+TODO: create dev_shared crate
+TODO: add tempfile and utilities to it
+TODO: then have pie depend on dev_shared in dev-dependencies
+TODO: modify tests to use this

 Instead of implementing that ourselves, we will use an existing crate.
 Add the `tempfile` dependency to `Cargo.toml`: